web3-storage/docs/docs/README.md

 ## Get an API token

-It only takes a few moments to get an API token from Web3.Storage.
+It only takes a few moments to get a free API token from Web3.Storage.
 This token enables you to interact with the Web3.Storage service without using the main website, enabling you to incorporate files stored using Web3.Storage directly into your applications and services.

 1. Click **Profile** to go to your [Web3.Storage profile page](https://web3.storage/profile).
 1. Click **Create an API token**.